 As you see in this opening image, we have Sufi disciple, a master of the mystical or esoteric teachings of Islam, in prayer.
 Islam in Arabic means “submission to God’s will.”
 We must submit to the divine will and divine laws if what we want is to become a new being, an awakened one, a phoenix bird that rises from out of its own ashes.

-We are going to examine the nature of awakening in relation to the Sufi tradition, the mystics of Islam and of the Middle East, due to such the simplicity, profundity, and accessibility of such teachings for beginners, as well as to show the universal nature of this wisdom.
+We are going to examine the nature of awakening in relation to the Sufi tradition, the mystics of Islam and of the Middle East, due to the simplicity, profundity, and accessibility of such teachings for beginners, as well as to show the universal nature of this wisdom.

 He Who Knows Himself Knows His Lord

 The Sufis corroborate the teachings of the Greek Temple of Delphi through the following proverb: “He who knows himself knows his Lord.”
-Likewise, they also explain how to arrive at knowledge of divinity within oneself through the application and understanding of spiritual practice.
+Likewise, they also explain how to arrive at consciousness of divinity within oneself through the application and understanding of spiritual practice.

 The divine Law commands one to the duty of servanthood.
 The Way, the inner reality, is the contemplation of divine lordship.
 Outward religious practice not confirmed by inner reality is not acceptable.
 Inner reality not anchored by outward religious practice is not acceptable.
 Divine Law brings obligation upon the creation, while the Way is founded upon the free action [or experience] of the Real.
 The divine Law is that you serve Him.
 The Way is that you see Him.